160 Career Overall Rank

-Greenie Purvis Petyarre is the most successful male artist in an artistic dynasty that includes his aunt Emily Kngwarreye, cousin Gloria Petyarre and a number of blood sisters and half sisters.
-Now a highly respected tribal elder for Alhalkere country, he was born at Boundary Bore around 1930 where he lives to this day with his wife Kathleen and their four daughters, all of whom paint.
+Greenie Purvis Petyarre was the most successful male artist in an artistic dynasty that includes his aunt Emily Kngwarreye, cousin Gloria Petyarre and a number of blood sisters and half sisters.
+A highly respected tribal elder for Alhalkere country, he was born at Boundary Bore around 1930 where he lived until his death in 2010 with his wife Kathleen and their four daughters, all of whom paint.

-A second body of works, though rendered with equal unparalleled delicacy, feature regularly scattered roundels with bands of the finest dotting radiating and interconnecting.
-These more structured, and subtly coloured works can be so very delicate as to belie the fact that they have been created by a man now in his 70’s.
+A second body of works, though rendered with equal unparalleled delicacy, features regularly scattered roundels with bands of the finest dotting radiating and interconnecting.
+These more structured and subtly coloured works can be so very delicate as to belie the fact that they were created by a man in his 70’s.

-Regardless of style, Greenie’s paintings reflect his unpretentious personality - quietly unassuming but with that feeling of endurance and respect.
-Over the years he has painted for a variety of dealers including Delmore, Mbantua Gallery and in more recent days Lauraine Diggins who has introduced his works to audiences in the U.K., Russia and France.
+Regardless of style, Greenie’s paintings reflected his unpretentious personality - quietly unassuming but with that feeling of endurance and respect.
+Over the years he painted for a variety of dealers including Delmore, Mbantua Gallery and in more recent days Lauraine Diggins who introduced his works to audiences in the U.K., Russia and France.

 He was represented in the first ever National Aboriginal Art Award in 1984 and was a finalist in the Telstra Art Awards as recently as 2004.
 His paintings have also been included in numerous important group exhibitions and two solo exhibitions at Gabrielle Pizzi Gallery in Melbourne in 2000, and the Hogarth Galleries in Sydney in 2003.
 Important collections that hold his work include the Art Gallery of South Australia, Artbank, The Aboriginal Art Museum in Utrecht, The Museum de Lyon, France, and the Thomas Vroom Collection in Amsterdam.